pesohs/SHA256-Password-Cracking-Project/README.md

 The script also uses pwntools "log.progress()" feature to show real time updates.

-*How to use the script:*
+*How to use the script and requirements:*
-- First make sure pwntools is installed
+- First make sure python 3 and pwntools are installed
+- A **wordlist you provide** (not included in this repository)
+- Wordlists are intentionally *not shipped* with this repo to avoid licensing issues and to reduce potential misuse.
 - Then run the script in your terminal as this "python3 sha256-cracker.py <insert sha256_hash_here>"
 - If the password exists in the text file provided you would then see something like "Password hash found after 56 attempts! hashes to password"
 - If a password is *not* found you would get "Password hash not found"